 Careers and Further Study

-Many of our foundation degree graduates take on higher level roles specialising in areas such as family liaison, special education needs, managing settings in early, mentoring or roles in the wider community and with local authorities.
-The degree has evolved to respond to the demand for graduate professionals set by the government through the professionalisation of the children’s workforce.
+Many of our Foundation degree graduates take on higher level roles specialising in areas such as family liaison, special education needs, managing settings youth work, mentoring or roles in the wider community and with local authorities.
+The degree has evolved to respond to the demand for graduate professionals set by the government through the professionalisation of the children’s and youth workforce.

 Fees and Funding